 Since creditors are trying to judge how likely you are to pay back your debt, reliability is important to them.
 If you miss even a single payment, your score could take a major hit, especially if you've never missed a payment before.

 Possible Solution: Moving forward, see whether your credit card provider will allow you to set up automatic payments, or link your financial accounts and turn on bill reminders to help avoid missing future payments.
 Continue monitoring your credit report as well to ensure all of your payments are being reported as on-time.
+You can monitor your credit reports from Equifax and TransUnion for free using Credit Karma.

 3. Derogatory Marks